Where was The Trouble with Maggie Cole filmed? - TheNewsTrace

 — Daybreak French (@Dawn_French) April 2, 2019

+The charming little store we see on display is a part of the 19th century village at Morwellham Quay, an open-air museum in Devon which additionally features a copper mine, farm, nature reserve, restored ship and docks and quays.
+It sits inside a UNESCO World Heritage website and is a well-liked vacationer attraction.

+The exterior of The Conqueror pub was filmed on the Crooked Spaniard in Cargreen, a small settlement close to Saltash on the River Tamar.
+It’s now completely closed, nevertheless it was additionally beforehand used as a location for BBC drama The Coroner.

-The faculty scenes have been filmed at The Erme Main College in Ivybridge, with the assistance of a bunch of kid actors from Plymkids Theatre Firm.
+The faculty scenes have been filmed at The Erme Major Faculty in Ivybridge, with the assistance of a gaggle of kid actors from Plymkids Theatre Firm.

 Where was Thurlbury Historic Hold filmed?

-Daybreak French’s character Maggie Cole works at a Norman hold, exhibiting off Thurlbury’s historical heritage to schoolkids and vacationers.
+Daybreak French’s character Maggie Cole works at a Norman preserve, exhibiting off Thurlbury’s historical heritage to schoolkids and vacationers.

 This was filmed with the assistance of Launceston Fortress in Cornwall.
-The landmark was initially an earthwork and timber fortress and was the executive centre of the earldom of Cornwall from the 11th century, although it was rebuilt in stone within the 12th century and significantly enlarged – with a hold relationship from the 13th century.
+The landmark was initially an earthwork and timber fortress and was the executive centre of the earldom of Cornwall from the 11th century, although it was rebuilt in stone within the 12th century and drastically enlarged – with a preserve relationship from the 13th century.

-It later turned a gaol, a Royalist garrison through the English Civil Struggle, the positioning of the Duke of Northumberland’s park, after which a base for US troopers within the Second World Struggle.
-Lately it’s run by English Heritage.
+It later turned a gaol, a Royalist garrison in the course of the English Civil Struggle, the positioning of the Duke of Northumberland’s park, after which a base for US troopers within the Second World Struggle.
+Today it’s run by English Heritage.

 Add Comment